Kleo-Wyatt/rsschool-cv/cv.md

 - E-mail: kleo.wyatt@gmail.com

 ## About Me
 I have been playing online poker professionally since 2012.
 In 2018, I saw an advertisement for a programming school from Sberbank "School 21" and became interested.
-I decided to try to pass the qualifying stage in this school (which was called "pool"), but at the end of the qualifying stage I was refused.
+I decided to try to pass the qualifying stage in this school, but at the end of the qualifying stage I was refused.
 At that moment, I decided that it was not for me, so I returned to my usual occupation.
 About a year ago I heard about RSschool and this project seemed very interesting to me.
 I want to try again to learn a new skill and become a front-end developer.

 ## Skills
 - C (basic knowledge)